Brother Louie (Hot Chocolate song): Other versions

-Australian hip hop group 1200 Techniques sampled the riff heavily for their single "Karma" in 2002.
+Puerto Rican/American musician Louie Louie recorded a cover version of the song for his second studio album, Let's Get Started (1993).
+It was produced by George Michael.

 In popular culture

 The recording by Stories was featured in the film A Guide to Recognizing Your Saints (2006).
 The same version also appeared in an episode of the series Nip/Tuck.
 An alternative rendition of the Stories version of the song was included in the soundtrack of the 2007 film Zodiac.
-It was also on the soundtrack to the 1999 film Dick and in the 2005 French-Canadian film C.R.A.Z.Y, but the song's first movie appearance was in Wim Wenders' 1974 film Alice in the Cities (7:15 into the movie).
+It was also on the soundtrack to the 1999 film Dick and in the 2005 French-Canadian film C.R.A.Z.Y., but the song's first film appearance was in Wim Wenders' 1974 film Alice in the Cities (7:15 into the film).

 The song, with slightly different wording, is used as the theme song to the television series Louie, a sitcom loosely based on the life of American comedian Louis C.K.
 The word "cry" was changed to "die" in the second repetition of the chorus.
 This version was produced by Reggie Watts, with the intro emulating the Hot Chocolate version, and with Stories singer Ian Lloyd reprising his vocals.

 The Stories recording is used as walk-up music by New York Mets baseball player Luis Guillorme.